Benny-Nottonson/Mojo-Marathons/README.md

 ## 📜 Rules & Regulations

 <p align="center">
-  All final decisions will be made by the community.
-If a vote is needed, it will be conducted through discussions.
+  All final decisions will be made by Modular, rules may vary each month.
 </p>

 ### Current Rules